ANZAOMS Banner

 Please note:

 • All abstracts must be prepared according to the guidelines provided.
-Incomplete or incorrect submissions will be returned to the author and must be re-submitted immediately in the correct format to be considered for inclusion in the program.
+Incomplete or incorrect submissions will be returned to the author and must be re-submitted.

-• All fields on the online abstract submission form must be completed; you will not be able to submit an abstract through the portal until all areas are completed.
+• All fields on the online abstract submission form must be completed; you will not be able to submit an abstract until all areas are complete.

 • Abstracts that do not include results or state that “results will be presented” may be subject to rejection.

-• If you wish to make changes, edit or replace your existing submitted abstracts you are able to do so until Friday 12 July 2024 by contacting the Program Coordinator via email hannah@wsm.com.au.
-After this date, abstracts will be published exactly as they are submitted; there will be no opportunity for amendments from the close of abstracts on Friday 12 July 2024.
+• If you wish to make changes, edit or replace your existing submitted abstracts you are able to do so until Friday 4 July 2025 by contacting the Program Coordinator via email hannah@wsm.com.au.
+After this date, abstracts will be published exactly as they are submitted; there will be no opportunity for amendments.

 • Abstracts must be submitted by the presenting author who should complete all fields on the online submission form.